sonicguo/azure-signalr-vnext-features/serverless-websocket/specs/runtime-websocket-serverless.md

    2. Provide the [Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet) to Azure SignalR through portal/cli

 ## Client endpoint
-For client endpoint, `hub` is an optional parameter and it is useful in isolating functionalities when using one service, for example, you can have both `/ws/client/hubs/notification` and `/ws/client/hubs/chat`.
-When `hub` is not specified, the service creates a preserved hub `_default` internally.
+For client endpoint, `hub` is an optional parameter and it is useful in isolating functionality  within a single service instance, for example, you can have both `/ws/client/hubs/notification` and `/ws/client/hubs/chat`.
+When the `hub` is not specified, the service internally creates a preserved hub `_default`.

 Below patterns are valid:

 - `wss://{serviceUrl}/ws/client`
 - `wss://{serviceUrl}/ws/client/hubs/{hub}`